kyma-project/busola/backend/README.md

 The primary usage of this component is to run it together with Busola using the `npm start` command in the root directory.
 However, you can run it separately if needed.

-To start the Busola backend without the hot-reload feature, run `npm start`.
+To start Busola backend without the hot-reload feature, run `npm start`.

-Another way to start the Busola backend is by using the hot-reload feature that is useful for the development process.
+Another way to start Busola backend is by using the hot-reload feature that is useful for the development process.
 See the [Development](#development) section for details.

 You can also use the `docker build` command to use backend as an image of a Kubernetes Pod.